digiaonline/wifi-dashboard/README.md

 You can change the ports used by modifying your `.env` file.

+## Building

+Run `yarn build` to build a production build

 ## Technology

-* Bare-bones WebSocket server for communicating with MikroTik devices
+* Bare-bones server for communicating with our MikroTik devices
-* Express for the web server
 * WebSockets for broadcasting the dashboard data to connected clients
 * React for the front-end